unrays/GlassKit/README.md

-# GlassKit
+# Glyzr

 ## Overview

-GlassKit is my personal graphics playground in C++/OpenGL, powered by GLFW, GLAD, and my own utilities.
+Glyzr is my personal graphics playground in C++/OpenGL, powered by GLFW, GLAD, and my own utilities.
 It’s where I prototype shapes, experiment with shaders, and test textures as I refine my skills.

-### Preview of GlassKit in Action
+### Preview of Glyzr in Action
 Here's a preview of what I've been working on.
 The image showcases a basic scene with custom shapes and shaders:

 <img src="https://github.com/user-attachments/assets/4632399f-f180-47f6-b88c-08a827d72992" alt="GlassKit Demo" width="600"/>